Kerberos

 Kerberos extensions are additional features added to the standard Kerberos protocol that provide additional functionality, security, and flexibility.
 I'll talk about a few important ones here.

-The PAC can also contain the NTLM hashes of the authenticating user, allowing users to switch the NTLM authentication when the target server doesn't support Kerberos.
+The PAC can also contain the NTLM hashes of the authenticating user, allowing users to switch to NTLM authentication when the target server doesn't support Kerberos.

 Last updated